AliElSaleh/RiftBuild/README.md

 - Runs on all major operating systems: Windows, macOS, Linux (five major distros), FreeBSD, OpenBSD and NetBSD.
 Supporting x86 and ARM architectures for 32/64-bit systems.

 ### Performance
-- RiftBuild is written in pure C, from scratch, with **zero** dynamic memory allocation, everything happens on the stack.
+- RiftBuild is written in pure C, from scratch, with minimal dynamic memory allocation, almost everything happens on the stack.
 - RiftBuild automatically utilizes all cores of the CPU for efficient compilation.
 This means less time building and more time programming.
 - RiftBuild should essentially only be a wrapper over the compiler and linker with a minimal amount of overhead, **always** in the order of milliseconds.